abstractitptyltd/abstractit-puppet/README.md

 ##Development

+Development and testing team consists of @rendhalver and @wolfspyre.
-All development and testing is done by me (rendhalver) for Abstract IT and it's clients.
+The module gets extensive testing in Abstract IT and it's clients environments.
 Pull requests are welcome.

 ##Release Notes/Contributors/Etc